Welcome to ASLI FOOD PROJECT — Explore our work and join the adventure by following us!

 Did you know?

-We’ve gathered recipes, both traditional and inspired, from our travels in Indonesia.
-Go to our blog to discover and read the stories behind how we collected them from our new friends across the country.
+We’ve gathered recipes, both traditional and inspired, from our travels.
+Click here to discover and read the stories behind how we collected them from our new friends.

 Attention!
 Geography lesson needed.